stoermelder/vcvrack-packone/docs/siren/Siren.md

 Select **Index metadata for all files** from the source menu to scan the active root in the background: SIREN reads each file's audio info (duration, sample rate, bit depth, channels) and detects BPM from filenames where possible, storing the results in the root's metadata file.
 A status overlay ("Indexing… N files") shows progress; closing the patch or switching roots cancels an in-progress scan.

-Indexing is optional — file info and BPM are also picked up automatically as you browse — but running it once after adding a large root avoids per-file delays the first time each folder is opened.
-Files are only re-read if they've changed on disk since the last scan, so re-running indexing on an already-indexed root is fast.
+Indexing is optional — file infos and BPM are also picked up automatically as you browse, but the search function is limited to files which are known in the index.
+Indexing a data source ensures, that all files are considered while searching.

+To stop a scan before it finishes, select **Cancel indexing** in the source menu (only visible while a scan is running).

 ## Drag and Drop